tainstr/misura.doc/browser/datasources.rst

 While cells ``Name`` or ``Column`` are selected, it is possible to press the ``F2`` key to rename the test or edit the comment.

-The database dialog can be created also from :ref:`plotting` menu, ``Misura -> Recent databases``.
+The database dialog can be created also from :ref:`plotting` menu, :menuselection:`Misura --> Recent databases`.
 In this case, double-clicking on a test will add its datasets to the active document, and default plots to be created and overimposed to any existing plot.